 What is the Average Base Salary for a Technical Product Manager?

 According to Glassdoor, the national average salary for a technical product manager in the United States is $63,200.
-The total number of technical product managers in the United States is estimated to be around 100,000.
+The total of technical product managers in the United States is estimated to be around 100,000.

 According to salary info on technical product managers, the job pays the most in San Jose, California, where the annual mean wage is $81,452—29% above the national average.
 After San Jose, the highest-paying cities are New York, San Francisco, Seattle, Boston, and Austin, respectively.